Land of the Pharaohs: Plot

-In the meantime, Vashtar's aging eyes begin to fail, and he is forced to secretly rely on his son Senta for help with the supervision of the construction, teaching him its secrets.
+In the meantime, Vashtar's aging eyes begin to fail, and he is forced to secretly rely on his son Senta to help supervise the construction, teaching him its secrets.
 One day, Senta saves Pharaoh from a runaway stone block on the construction site.
 Pharaoh is injured and will die without medical attention.
 Senta leads him out of the pyramid, dooming himself to the same fate as his father for his forbidden knowledge.
-Promised any reward in Pharaoh's power to bestow, Senta chooses Nellifer's slave Kyra to save her from Nellifer's wrath.
-When Nellifer protests, Pharaoh publicly rebukes her in front of the court.
+Promised any reward in Pharaoh's power to bestow, Senta chooses Nellifer's slave, Kyra, to save her from Nellifer's wrath.
+When Nellifer protests, Pharaoh publicly rebukes her before the court.
 Humiliated, Nellifer conspires to have the pharaoh meet an early end.
 That night, Pharaoh is seriously wounded but kills his would-be assassin, Nellifer's slave Nabuna.
-Suspecting Nellifer to be behind the scheme, he hurries back to the city and eavesdrops on Nellifer and Treneh, the captain of the guards watching over his treasure, who Nellifer has seduced.
+Suspecting Nellifer to be behind the scheme, he hurries back to the city and eavesdrops on Nellifer and Treneh, the captain of the guards watching over his treasure, whom Nellifer has seduced.
 Nellifer, however, spots blood on the floor and manipulates Pharaoh into a sword fight with Treneh.
 Though Pharaoh slays Treneh, he is wounded again and collapses.
 Realizing he is dying, he orders Nellifer to send for Hamar, his loyal high priest and lifelong friend.
 She, however, reveals her treachery and watches him die.

-Hamar releases Vashtar's people as promised and even allows Vashtar and Senta to join them, as the design does not have to be kept secret.
-Pharaoh's treasure is moved into the tomb so the deceased can enjoy them in the "second life."
+Hamar releases Vashtar's people as promised and even allows Vashtar and Senta to join them, since the design need not be kept secret as it would be impossible to break into the tomb.
+Pharaoh's treasure is moved into the tomb so the deceased can enjoy it in the "second life."
 Hamar then tells Nellifer that she, as queen, must preside over the ceremony in the central burial chamber before she can rule.
-Once she gives the order to seal the sarcophagus, a hidden lever breaks jars of sand and causes massive stone blocks to descend and seal all the labyrinth passages.
+Once she gives the order to seal the sarcophagus, a hidden lever releases jars of sand, causing massive stone blocks to descend and seal all the labyrinth passages.
 "There's no way out!"
 Hamar tells her.
 "This is what you lied and schemed and murdered to achieve.
 This is your kingdom!"
 Nellifer vainly screams for mercy as she, Hamar, and the priests who accompanied them are interred in the tomb.

-Vashtar, Senta and their people, on their way back to their homeland, briefly pause to look back at the pyramid.
+Vashtar, Senta, and their people, on their way back to their homeland, briefly pause to look back at the pyramid.